curityio/idsvr-docker/README.md

 This repository contains Dockerfiles and other resources that can be used to create Docker images of the [Curity Identity Server](https://curity.io).

+# Usage

+* Download the release from the (Curity Developer portal)[https://developer.curity.io/downloads]
+* Run the command `./idsvr-images.sh <VERSION>`

+This will unpack the release, create a version folder and copy the Dockerfiles inside it and then build the images and push them to docker hub.

 # Contributing

 Pull requests are welcome.
 To do so, just fork this repo, and submit a pull request.

 # License

 The software running in the Docker containers produced by the Dockerfiles maintained in this repository is licensed by Curity AB.
-The Docker-related files and resources maintained in this respository are licsned License under the [Apache 2 license](LICENSE>).
+The Docker-related files and resources maintained in this respository are licensed under the [Apache 2 license](LICENSE>).

 # More Information